 The nature of evil will be addressed from a perspective consistent with with panentheism (see Definitions).
 Panentheism is a philosophy that was first articulated in 1828 by the German philosopher Karl Krause.
-More recently, this position has been reflected in the works of writers such as Franklin Merrell Wolff, Lynne McTaggart, Amit Goswami, Robert Lanza, and Menas Kafatos.
-The central feature of these views is the primacy of consciousness.
-Consciousness is construed as a unified field of consciousness, the primal quantum field or as an indivisible whole in which we and the universe are entangled (hereafter simply the Field).
-Some might equate this Field with God or Unity Consciousness.
-Everything material is a manifestation of the Field, which creates an apparent dualism between matter and spirit or consciousness.
+The central feature of this view is the primacy of consciousness.
+Consciousness is construed as an unbound field of consciousness existing independent of spacetime in which we and the universe are entangled (hereafter simply Source).
+Some might equate the Source with God or Unity Consciousness.
+Everything material is a manifestation of Source, which creates an apparent dualism between matter and spirit or consciousness.
 Life plays an important role in this apparent dualism, which depends on subject /object relationships that require a perceiving organism.

-The question naturally arises as to why are the material universe and subject/object relations exists.
-One perspective is that they exists to provide the Field with an experiential context.
-Creation of an experiential context suggests that the Field is engaged in self-development.
+The question naturally arises as to why the material universe and subject/object relations exists.
+One perspective is that they exists to provide the Source with an experiential context.
+Creation of an experiential context suggests that the Source is engaged in self-development.
 The material universe then is an artifact of Consciousness that has rendered a portion of itself ignorant of the rest so that dualistic representations of itself can interact.
 One might think of the material universe as a canvas created by an artist for the development of his or her creative talents.
-In short, the dynamic interactions that we think of as life are permutations of subject/object relations grounded in the Field.
-Ultimately speaking, subject and object are ONE and the material universe is an illusion.
+In short, the dynamic interactions that we think of as life are permutations of subject/object relations grounded in the Source.
+Ultimately speaking, subject and object arise from an indivisible source and the material universe is an illusion.

 Good and evil, therefore, represent a dualistic pair of categories that can be applied to intentional actions by ego in the material world.
-This dichotomy is like all dichotomies is ultimately an illusion because the Field is beyond dichotomies.
+This dichotomy is, like all dichotomies, ultimately an illusion because the Source is beyond dichotomies.
 It is a spiritual singularity or indivisible whole.
-However, it is a very “real” dichotomy for individuals lacking direct experience of the Field and therefore awareness of the illusion.
-If the Field created the material universe in order to impose a counterpoint to itself for the purpose of gaining experience, then the “struggle” between good and evil would appear to be an important and necessary dimension of experience.
+However, it is a very “real” dichotomy for individuals lacking direct experience of the Source and therefore awareness of the illusion.
+If the Source created the material universe in order to impose a counterpoint to itself for the purpose of gaining experience, then the “struggle” between good and evil would appear to be an important and necessary dimension of experience.